gus-pendleton/CUBScout.jl/docs/src/cub.md

 ### `names`

 If providing a vector of BioSequences, `CUBScout` won't be able to provide identifiers for codon usage bias results.
-As such, you can optionally provide a vector of identifiers as an argument, and so you can link results to the original input sequences.
+As such, you can optionally provide a vector of identifiers as an argument, so you can link results to the original input sequences.

 ## Analyzing Multiple Files